 Over time, individuals will need more support than ever.
-Personal care may already become the responsibility of the family caregivers or the providers of in-home care in Laguna Hills, California.
+Personal care may already become the responsibility of the family caregivers or the providers of in-home care in Irvine, California.

 There are tips you can consider to help your loved ones who have Alzheimer’s disease with their personal care.
 Make sure that you still promote their dignity, privacy, and a certain level of independence.